the wonderful world of food

 - dal

-- massive veggie burritos with beans, rice, guacamole, lettuce, cheese, tomatoes, and hot salsa in a flour tortilla
+- massive veggie burritos with beans, rice, guacamole, lettuce, tomatoes, and hot salsa in a flour tortilla

 - homemade pies: apple, apple cranberry, pumpkin, butternut, and peach